What’s the Difference Between Sexual Assault and Rape?

 Sexual assault is often considered a form of sexual violence that can include a range of acts and behaviors, such as:

 Remember, when talking about consent, it is not just about getting a ‘yes’ or ‘no’ answer from the victim.
 Instead, it is about understanding how the person is feeling and not taking advantage of someone who may not be in the state of mind to fully consent to any type of sexual act.
-Consent should be an informed, sober, voluntary, and mutually agreed and should not include coercion and should never be implied.
+Consent should be informed, sober, voluntary, and mutually agreed upon should not include coercion, and should never be implied.

 It’s also important to remember that sexual assault is not just limited to strangers.
 Family, friends, teachers, students, doctors, patients, coaches, religious leaders, co-workers, classmates, and significant others can all be guilty of sexual assault.